menghanhui/ADA-Project/README.md

 # Questions for TAa
 1. Is it a feasible idea looking at sources about Google trends, especially the argument of pages searched?
+2. How can we utilise the Kaggle dataset?
+It contains 3 million tweets, it is not efficient for us to download al of them.
+Is there a way for us to analyse them online?
+3. How should we modify our research goals to make it more close to our theme "social good"?
+4. When we deal with different languages, such as Russian and Italian, is there a good way to transform them into English first?